KnowledgeCaptureAndDiscovery/P4ML-UI/README.md

      - Parameters: dictionary includes the ids of instances to be the training and testing data, with optional cross-validation method
      - Default value: if empty, the TA2 system will use the default method to get training and testing data.
      - Example: "select_training_and_testing_data":{“training_data“:(1,1000) ,”testing_data”:(1001,1200), “cross_validation”:”k fold”}

--	replace_model [status: not implemented]
-     - Definition: this flag allows you to have two or more solutions with different models but same other steps.
-     - Parameters: Array contains the model you want to replace.
-     - Default value: if empty, the TA2 system will explore all possible pipelines
-     - Example: "replace_model": {“replace_model”: [“LogisticRegression”],”new_model”:[“RandomForestClassifier”]}

 -	use_specific_parameter_for_model [status: not implemented]
      - Definition: this flag allows you to specify a model and the parameter values desired